Scalp Psoriasis Treatment UK: Causes, Types, Triggers and Your Options

 Key fact: Scalp psoriasis is not caused by poor hygiene.
 It is an autoimmune condition and cannot be passed from person to person.

-Scalp Psoriasis: Symptoms and How It Differs from Dandruff
+Symptoms and How It Differs from Dandruff

 The key symptoms of scalp psoriasis are clearly demarcated red plaques, thick silvery or white scales, persistent itching, and a dry scalp that may bleed when scratched.
 The plaques often extend just beyond the hairline onto the forehead, behind the ears, or onto the back of the neck.

 Dandruff produces fine, greasy-looking flakes and is usually confined to the scalp.
 Scalp psoriasis produces thicker, drier scales and frequently causes more intense itching.
 If over-the-counter antifungal shampoos do not resolve your symptoms within six weeks, a clinical assessment is recommended.
+See our guide: Dandruff or Scalp Psoriasis: How to Tell the Difference.

-- Stress — psychological stress is one of the most consistent psoriasis triggers; stress management can meaningfully reduce flare frequency
+- Stress — psychological stress is one of the most consistent triggers; stress management can meaningfully reduce flare frequency

 - Certain medications — beta-blockers, lithium, antimalarials, and ACE inhibitors can precipitate or worsen psoriasis